ampproject/amphtml/extensions/amp-bind/amp-bind.md

 For non-AMP elements, most attributes accepted by the [AMP Validator](https://validator.ampproject.org/) are bindable.

-For AMP components, only select attributes are bindable:
+For AMP components, the height and width attributes are bindable along with the following specific attributes:

 | Component | Attributes |
 | --- | --- |